leon-thomm/ryvencore-qt/README.md

     # all basic properties
     title = 'Print'
     description = 'prints your data'
-    # there is also description_html
     init_inputs = [
-        rc.NodeInput('data')
+        rc.NodeInputBP('data')
     ]
     init_outputs = []
     color = '#A9D5EF'
-    # see API doc for a full list of all properties
+    # see API doc for a full list of properties

     # we could also skip the constructor here
     def __init__(self, params):